Evidence-Based Guide to Plaque and Tartar Prevention

 - Limit tartar formation

-- Support a healthier gum condition
+- Support healthier gums

 - Improve breath freshness